microbit-foundation/dev-docs/software/micropython.md

 1. MicroPython is a complete reimplementation of Python 3.
 This includes advanced features not found in any of the other languages: basic data types (strings, integers, floating point numbers, booleans), data structures (lists, dictionaries, sets), classes, exception handling, generators and list comprehensions.

 2. MicroPython runs entirely on the micro:bit itself - no need for a compiler.

 3. MicroPython (like Python) is a dynamic language so it's possible to work with the device interactively: enter Python code and see the device immediately respond in live coding sessions using the REPL feature.

 4. MicroPython comes with lots of exclusive features: a powerful music programming language, a speech synthesiser, built-in images and music, a local file system and a large range of ways to connect to attached devices: I2C, NeoPixel, SPI and UART.

-The Bluetooth stack is not enabled inside MicroPython because of memory constraints.
+<span class="v1">v1</span> The Bluetooth stack is not enabled inside MicroPython because of memory
+constraints.
 However MicroPython uses the Bluetooth radio hardware with its own simple yet powerful `radio` module.
 The protocol for the `radio` module is a lot more beginner friendly than Bluetooth yet allows users to create efficient